oracle-livelabs/apex/image-semantic-search/5-edit-application/5-edit-application.md

     ![Create Dynamic Action](images/create-das1.png " ")

-8. Select the New Action and enter the following in the Property editor:
+8. Select the **New** Action and enter the following in the property editor:
     - Identification > Name: **Submit Image**

     ![Create Dynamic Action](images/create-das2.png " ")